uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 ## Pre-requisites
-1. Sitecore 9.x-10.x instance available with Sitecore JSS installed and configured
+1. Sitecore 9.1.1+ instance available with Sitecore JSS installed and configured.
+   > Due to the JSS Rendering Host being used, 9.1.1+ version is required.
-1. "Uniform for Sitecore" installed and configured on your Sitecore instance.
+3. "Uniform for Sitecore" installed and configured on your Sitecore instance.
 Check out the docs.
-1. Install the Sitecore package with items from `/sitecore/App_Data/packages` folder.
+4. Install the Sitecore package with items from `/sitecore/App_Data/packages` folder.
-1. Deploy the configs from `/sitecore/App_Config` folder to your Sitecore instance's `App_Config` folder (the subfolder structure should match).
+5. Deploy the configs from `/sitecore/App_Config` folder to your Sitecore instance's `App_Config` folder (the subfolder structure should match).

 ## Known issues
 1. @sitecore-jss v15.0 npm packages are not supported yet, make sure to use `14.0.1` versions.